Code-Platoon-Curriculum/curriculum/11-DS-Algorithms/old_curr/old_old_curr/4-trees/binary-trees-and-recursion.md

 ### Optimal Sub-Structure

-Questin -- when is recursion _actually_ useful 'in the wild', so to speak?
+Question -- when is recursion _actually_ useful 'in the wild', so to speak?
 Well, recursive algorithms tend to be a natural fit when working with recursive data structures.
 What does it mean for a data structure to be recursive?
 This brings us to the concept of **optimal sub-structure**.

 Optimal sub-structure is a quality some data structures have in that they can be _defined in terms of themselves_.
 The canonical example is a Binary Tree!